volume-trader/QuantowerKB/connections/connection-to-ctrader/how-to-connect-to-fxpro-via-quantower.md

 # How to connect to FxPro via Quantower

-To connect Quantower platform to FxPro broker and send trading orders, you need to use cTrader Gateway.
+To connect VT-Terminal platform to FxPro broker and send trading orders, you need to use cTrader Gateway.
 If you already have a trading account with FxPro, then go to the penultimate step in this manual.

 {% embed url="https://youtu.be/FqR1nqsjMrI" %}